 Ribbon microphones tend to have more natural frequency responses, while condenser mics are very precise but sterile-sounding frequency responses.

-They with large-diaphragm often exhibit a slight boost at the high-frequency range, followed by a slight roll-off at the very highest-end.
+They with large-diaphragm often exhibit a slight boost at the high-frequency rate, followed by a slight roll-off at the very highest-end.
 This can add some presence to the mic, but it may cause the mic to sound harsh.

 Many small and large-diaphragm have a frequency response that is lower than their natural resonance frequencies.